 What does help us is practice

-Buddhism teaches that every sentient being possesses Buddha-nature.
+Buddha taught that every sentient being possessed Buddha-nature.
 Buddha-nature is our potential to awaken.
 You have it and so do I and so does the owner of the dog that keeps you up in the middle of the night.

 You, me, and the noisy dog owner also have an inner drama queen that is directly opposed to waking up.
 She wants to keep us occupied with various attachments to desires, cravings, and false needs.
 She wants to hog the limelight as it were.

 But the three practices of Practical Buddhism, meditation, mindfulness, and compassionate-kindness have the power to silence our inner drama addict.